nyno-kb/python-101/setup.md

 [https://colab.research.google.com/](https://colab.research.google.com/)

 ## How to Install Python on Windows
 As mentioned above there are several ways of installing Python on your Windows computer.
-The following guide works by downloading the latest version of Python from [Python.org](link)
+The following guide works by downloading the latest version of Python from [Python.org](link).
+But before we you do that it is a good idea to check whether a version on Python is already on your computer.

 ### How to Check Your Python Version on Windows
 To check which Python version you have on Windows, first open a command-line application, such as [Windows PowerShell](https://realpython.com/courses/using-terminal-windows/).